Grilled Chicken (1 Medium Piece (Yield After Cooking, Bone Removed)) and Broccoli (1 Cup Chopped)

 How to consume Broccoli, Grilled Chicken without glucose spikes

-Include a variety of non-starchy vegetables like spinach or bell peppers, which can help moderate glucose absorption.
+Include high-fiber vegetables like leafy greens or bell peppers, which can moderate glucose absorption.

 Discover